-Beyond unit production, the City supports creating increased availability of housing for people at incomes ranging from 0% to 120% of the HUD Area Median Income by incentivizing homeownership developments for families at 60% or higher AMI and rental developments that include rent restricted units for families at the full range of 0% to 120% of AMI.
+Beyond unit production, the City supports creating increased availability of housing for people at incomes ranging from 0% to 120% of the HUD Area Median Income by incentivizing homeownership developments for families ranging from 0% to 120% AMI and rental developments that include rent restricted units for families at the full range of 0% to 120% of AMI.
 These targets are also outlined in Table 1 below.